Ecuador Travel Planner

 Over 300 species of mammals have been recorded in Ecuador including the rare Andean spectacled bear, monkeys (including spider, howler, woolly, capuchin and squirrel monkeys), marmosets, tamarins, two and three-toed sloths, deer, Andean foxes, llamas, vicuñas, anteaters, armadillos, agoutis, capybaras, peccaries.

-What is the traditional food of Ecuador?
+What is the traditional food?

 Spanish food?
 Ecuadorian main meals, especially at lunch or almuerzo time, usually consist of meat, poultry or seafood with side dishes of rice and/or potatoes, a small salad, plantains (ripe or green), and some hot sauce on the side.

-What Languages are spoken in Ecuador?
+What Languages are spoken?

 Ecuador's official language is Spanish, but Quichua, an Inca language, is spokenby the Indian population.
 Besides Spanish, ten native languages are spoken in Ecuador.
 English is the most spoken foreign language amongst tourist providers and professionals.
 You can learn some basic Spanish before you travel to Ecuador and really impress the locals!

-How much do you tip in Ecuador?
+How much do you tip?

 The currency in Ecuador is the United States Dollar (For a group tour a gratuity of about $5 per person per day and about $2-$3 for the driver is appropriate.
 If you hire a private guide, tip about $10 per day.).